YingkaiHao/LeetCode/DataStructure/list.md

 ## 1. Intersection of two linked lists

 Given the heads of two singly linked-lists headA and headB, return the node at which the two lists intersect.
 If two linked lists have no intersection at all, return null.
-(Problem number 160)
+(Problem 160)

 For example, the following two linked lists begin to intersect at node c1: